Kent Ove Clausen

 Kent Ove Clausen (born 7 November 1985) is a Norwegian cross-country skier.

 He made his World Cup debut in March 2008 in Drammen, and collected his first World Cup points with a 22nd place in Trondheim in March 2009.
 He has only competed in sprint events.

-He represents the sports club Steinkjer SK, and lives in Verdal.
+He represents the sports club Steinkjer SK, and lives in Verdal Municipality.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).